vert-x3/vertx-web-site/src/site/blog/posts/2020-03-09-easy-sso-for-vertx-with-keycloak.md

 This is my first post in the Vert.x Blog and I must admit that up until now I have never used Vert.x in a real project.
 "Why are you here?", you might ask...
 Well I currently have two main hobbies, learning new things and securing apps with [Keycloak](https://www.keycloak.org/).
-So a few days ago, I stumbled upon the [Introduction to Vertx video series on youtube](https://www.youtube.com/watch?v=LsaXy7SRXMY&list=PLkeCJDaCC2ZsnySdg04Aq9D9FpAZY6K5D) by [Deven Phillips](https://twitter.com/infosec812) and I was immediately hooked.
+So a few days ago, I stumbled upon the [Introduction to Vert.x video series on youtube](https://www.youtube.com/watch?v=LsaXy7SRXMY&list=PLkeCJDaCC2ZsnySdg04Aq9D9FpAZY6K5D) by [Deven Phillips](https://twitter.com/infosec812) and I was immediately hooked.
 Vert.x was a new thing for me, so the next logical step was to figure out how to secure a Vert.x app with Keycloak.

 For this example I build a small web app with Vert.x that shows how to implement Single Sign-on (SSO) with Keycloak and OpenID Connect, obtain information about the current user, check for roles, call bearer protected services and properly handling logout.